FAQ - Enrolment

 Yes.
 Australian citizens who are 18 years or older have the right to enrol and vote.
 In Australia the law says that if you are entitled to be enrolled then you must enrol to vote in Federal and State or Territory elections and referendums.

 Yes.
 If you are 17 years old and otherwise entitled to enrol, you can complete an electoral enrolment form.
 If you turn 18 on or before polling day, you will be able to vote.

 If you enrolled at 16 or 17 but will not turn 18 on or before polling day, you will not be eligible to vote at the election.

 You have to be an Australian citizen, and have a citizen certificate number first before you can enrol.
-The Department of Immigration issues certificates.
+The Department of Immigration and Border Protection issues certificates.

 If you cannot sign an enrolment form because of a physical disability, another person can sign on your behalf.
 You must obtain a doctor's certificate to show that you cannot sign your name.
 Contact the ACT Electoral Commission or the Australian Electoral Commission for more details or an application form.Note: If you are enrolling in this way you may also be eligible to apply to become a registered general postal voter, which means you will automatically be sent postal ballot papers whenever an election is called so that you can vote at home.